Toward Autonomous Soft Robotic Endovascular Navigation via Imitation Learning: Generalized Navigation Experiments and Results

-\textbf{Baselines:} We evaluated several baselines as a comparison to our proposed model: a state-of-the-art Diffusion policy~\cite{Chi2023}, a multi-layer perceptron (MLP), a classical centerline-following controller, and two expert clinicians trained in neurointerventional surgery.
-The Diffusion and MLP policies use the same inputs (live and goal images passed through Resnet encoders) and outputs (action chunk and contrast prediction) as our proposed model.
+\textbf{Baselines:} We evaluated several baselines as a comparison to our proposed policy: a transformer-based Diffusion policy~\cite{Chi2023}, a multi-layer perceptron (MLP), a classical centerline-following controller, and two clinicians trained in neurointerventions.
+The Diffusion and MLP policies use the same inputs (live and goal images passed through Resnet encoders) and outputs (action chunk and contrast prediction) as our proposed policy.
+The centerline-following controller used the contrast-flow BFS path and a PD controller to drive the robot tip to successive centerline points.
 We evaluated all these policies on the novel geometries test set.
-The resulting success rates are found in Table \ref{tab:successbase} and final distances to the goal in Fig. \ref{fig:basedist}, along with failure mode depictions in Figure \ref{fig:failmode} and frequencies in Table \ref{tab:failmodestype}.
+The resulting success rates are found in Table \ref{tab:successbase} and final distances to the goal in Fig. \ref{fig:basedist}, along with failure mode frequencies in Table \ref{tab:failmodestype}.

-\textbf{Diffusion policy:} Like the action-chunking transformer, diffusion policies have shown broad success across a range of robotic manipulation tasks~\cite{Chi2023, Scheikl2024}.
-However, when evaluated on the novel geometries, we achieve only a 22\% success rate, and the policy often dangerously drives the robot into the maze walls (see Table \ref{tab:failmodestype}).
-This result is in agreement with~\cite{Kim2024}, in which the action-chunking transformer outperforms diffusion for a series of surgical tasks.
+The Diffusion policy achieved only a 22\% success rate, and often drove the robot into the maze walls.
+This result agrees with~\cite{Kim2024}, in which the action-chunking transformer outperforms diffusion for a series of surgical tasks.

-\textbf{MLP policy:} It is also important to highlight the failure of simpler models in this task.
-The MLP achieves only a 28\% success rate and frequently gets caught in an oscillatory pattern (see Table \ref{tab:failmodestype}).
+The MLP achieved only a 28\% success rate and frequently became caught in an oscillatory pattern.
 It is postulated that the MLP's lack of temporal awareness hinders its ability to predict the multi-step maneuvers that would be required to traverse the mazes.

-\textbf{Centerline following policy:} The centerline following controller uses the contrast-flow BFS to plan a path to the target aneurysm.
-It follows this path using a PD controller that drives the robot's tip point to the next centerline point.
-Even with perfect vessel information, which is unrealistic in practice, this policy only achieves a 50\% success rate.
-It was observed that the policy often cannot traverse bifurcations or recover from overshooting the target, which may require a momentary bend away from the centerline.
+The centerline-following policy achieves a 50\% success rate despite access to perfect vessel information.
+The policy struggled to traverse bifurcations or recover from overshooting the target, which may require a momentary bend away from the centerline.
 Multi-step and trial-and-error-like movements could be explicitly encoded into the classical controller~\cite{Li2024Centerline}, but such methods have limited generalizability in comparison to learning approaches and still rely on highly accurate vessel reconstruction.